What does this course qualify staff for?

 This course is not aimed at staff who have not had any previous qualifications or experience of working with children and young people’s mental health.
 The course is suitable for staff with a core profession who are currently working with children, young people and families.
 Where staff do not have a core profession, there is a Knowledge and Skills assessment (KSA) route, where staff will evidence their expertise and experience to date, and then be supported throughout the course to develop these to the level of study and experience required.

 What’s the time commitment for staff?

-The course will run from January 2018 to December 2018.
-Staff will need two days at the University of Exeter each week, and a further two days practicing clinically in service.
+The course runs for a year (Jan-Dec).
+Staff will study for two days at the University of Exeter each week, and a further two days practicing clinically in service.
 They will also need to be prepared to study in their own time around the assessments.